“My name is Argent Cross. Nice to meet you all.”

 Brother is coming to your place.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MissRedBeanWrite a Review